MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-root-site.md

 2. Review your source site to make sure it has the same policies, permissions, and external sharing settings as your current root site.

 > [!NOTE]
-> If you've enabled auditing, you can record the following events:
+> If you've enabled auditing, the following events can be recorded :
-<br> SiteSwapScheduled: A site swap was scheduled at this time
+<br> Scheduled site swap: A site swap was scheduled at this time
-<br> SiteSwapped: A site swap completed successfully at this time
+<br> Swapped site: A site swap completed successfully at this time
-<br> SiteSwapFailed: A site swap failed at this time and will not retry
+<br> Failed site swap: A site swap failed at this time and will not retry

 ### Limitations

-- Only sites within the same domain, for example, https://<tenant-name>.sharepoint.com can be swapped.
+- Only sites within the same domain, for example, https://contoso.sharepoint.com can be swapped.
 - The source site must be a modern team site (STS#3), a communication site (SITEPAGEPUBLISHING#0), or a classic team site (STS#0).
 - The source and target sites can't be connected to an Office 365 group or associated with a hub.